nyu-dl/cluster-support/cassio/README.md

 1. Copy the link to the install script in your clipboard and run: `wget <URL>` in the CIMS terminal.

     There is no easy way to keep your conda env in home fs (8G quota), so type some location in your big RAID folder as installation path.

     After installation type Y to agree to append neccessary lines into your `.bashrc`.
 After reconnection or re-login you should be able to run `conda` command.

 2. Create conda env: `conda create -n tutorial python=3`.
-Activate tutorial env: `conda activate tutorial`.
+Activate tutorial env:

+    `conda activate tutorial`

 3. Install several packages: